 Finding a wheelchair accessible wedding dress store or a perfect venue is challenging.
-So is accepting the fate that honeymoon destinations, like Venice, Italy; Istanbul, Turkey; Bruges, Belgium; Russia; and Egypt, are not wheelchair friendly.
-But don’t worry, there are so many other options to help you enjoy a romantic trip together!
+So is accepting the fate that honeymoon destinations, like Venice, Italy; Istanbul, Turkey; Bruges, Belgium; St. Petersburg, Russia; and Alexandria, Egypt, are not wheelchair friendly.
+But don’t worry, there are many wonderful other options to help you enjoy a romantic trip together!

 In the U.S., there are great cities that are accessible, so pick something that tickles your fancy without the hassle of international travel.
 Feeling like an outdoorsy getaway?
 Try Portland, Oregon or Denver, Colorado.
 Want that sunshine?
 Malibu or San Diego are great options.
 Did you know that Seattle, Washington and Washington DC are one of the most accessible cities in the country?
 Possibly there is something less than a hundred miles from where you are, too.
 Or maybe you’re into a cross country road trip?
 Remember that not everything may be 100% accessible, but there are great places in the states that can make for a great honeymoon with a little research.